Onat-Inak/Computer-Vision/ReadMe.md

 - apply_3_1: Difference magnitude for threshold visualization option is applied in this function.

-- apply_3_2: Apply difference magnitude function regarding superpixels in a timelapse and differ big, intermediate and small changes from eachother :
+- apply_3_2: Apply difference magnitude function regarding superpixels in a timelapse and differ big, intermediate and small changes from each other :
 			 - red : big changes
     	     - blue : intermediate changes
     	     - green : small changes